← Back to Blog

 What Is Revenge Bedtime Procrastination?

 The term comes from a Chinese expression ("baofu xing aoshuai") that roughly translates to "retaliatory staying up late."
-Researcher Floor Kroese at Utrecht University formally defined it as a failure to go to bed at the intended time, without any external reason preventing sleep.
+As defined by researcher Floor Kroese at Utrecht University, it is a failure to go to bed at the intended time, without any external reason preventing sleep.

 The key insight: it is not that you cannot sleep.
 It is that you do not want to, because sleep means ending the only part of the day that felt like yours.